 Yes, truffle oil is a bit of an indulgence, but there are so few ingredients in this salad and we think that one may just be the most important.
 The truffle oil has the ability to make the salad feel lighter — despite the creamy dressing!
 Well worth the cost.

-How To Shred Brussel Sprouts
+How To Shred Brussels Sprouts

 - Halve each sprout, discarding any outer leaves that are discolored, then place cut side down on a cutting board.
 Thinly slice into ribbons.